-AEGIS works with C-suite executives and large-scale program leaders on Operating Model Strategy, Finance Function Modernization, and Program Risk Control.
+AEGIS works with C-suite executives and large-scale program leaders on Operating Model Strategy, Finance Function Modernization, Program Risk Control and Environmental, Social and Governance (ESG) Reporting solutions.
 Leveraging the Target Operating Model (TOM) framework, we help our clients understand the individual component impact as well as the cross component implications.

 OPERATING MODEL STRATEGY